Italy's M5S to unveil new EU group in January

 ... or join as a group

-But it could cause other problems for EU institutions, with the party pledging to cause an "earthquake" to bring down the bloc's "austere" fiscal rules.
+But it could cause other problems for EU institutions, with the party pledging an "earthquake" to shake the bloc's "austere" fiscal rules.

 "M5S will be the promoter of a new parliamentary group to bring forward a different Europe", the party's leader and Italian deputy prime minister Luigi Di Maio told the RAI 3 broadcaster on Monday (22 October).